Chapter 09

 Can teams enforce one pin across the organization?

 Yes.
-Owners can set a team pin policy that overrides rep and agent pins while active.
+Owners can set a team pin policy that overrides rep and Stand-in pins while active.

 Try the guide on one real page.